btgrant-76/MW-BDE-r2-guide/README.md

 ### Step 1A: Program Pro Micro

-:warning: **You must program the controller with BDE Rev2 firmware before it will work as a keyboard.** :warning:
+:warning: **You must program the Pro Micro with BDE Rev2 firmware before it will work as a keyboard.** :warning:

-Don't skip this step; you're only postponing the inevitable, and if it turns out your controller is defective you'll regret it.
+Don't skip this step; you're only postponing the inevitable, and if it turns out your microcontroller is defective you'll regret it.

-When you plug the controller in before flashing, it should show up to your OS as a new device:
+When you plug the PM in before flashing, it should show up to your OS as a new device:

 | Windows                                  | macOS                            | Linux                           |
 | -----------------------------------------| -------------------------------- | --------------------------------|